ZaayanJ/ResumeParser/README.md

 - 📂 **File Upload UI** for `.pdf` and `.docx` resumes
 - 📊 85%+ extraction accuracy on real-world resume formats
 - ⚡ Reduces manual resume review time by 75%
-- 🌐 Responsive frontend with animated progress bar and modern UX
+- 🌐 Responsive frontend with modern UX

 ---